Core Idea

 Oscillation is a recurring behavioural pattern where a system repeatedly overshoots and undershoots its goal in cyclical waves.
-It is not random noise — it is a structural property that emerges predictably from a specific combination: a balancing feedback loop acting on a stock, but with significant time delays between cause and effect.
+It is not random noise — it is a structural property that emerges predictably from a balancing feedback loop acting on a stock with significant time delays between cause and effect.

 The Structural Cause